jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 ![](images/ignition_timing/final_ignition_event_timing_1.png)

 Why don't we manually count this extra edge so that the rpm and KLR counters are up to date?
 That's a subtle point - note that immediately afterwards, we enable external interrupts on EXT1 again.
 But we didn't clear the edge flag from this extra edge.
 That means that the interrupt is still pending as far as the 8051 is concerned, and it will trigger immediatley upon being enabled.
 So the extra edge that we waited for will actually be counted by another instance of the routine that interrupts *this* one.
+If you didn't think that was possible, bear in mind that we are technically not in an interrupt any longer, because we called reti earlier.
+The call stack still has the program location from somewhere in the main loop when the original interrupt was triggered, but the reti instruction tells the 8051 that we're finished servicing the interrupt and new interrupts are allowed to happen.
+If this is too tricky to understand, read up on 8051 interrupts and the reti instruction - that will clear things up.

 The careful reader may noticed that the ignition output signal (p1.1) is alway *toggled* here, never set to 1 or 0 explicitly.
-The reason is that we don't know or care what the actual state of the signal is at this point!
+The reason is that we don't know or care what the actual state of the signal is at this point.
 Firing the ignition coil consists of a 2 step process:

 * coil ON to start dwell, i.e. charge the coil
 * coil OFF to fire the spark